 - To make it easier for your air fryer to heat the fried chicken through to the core, ensure your chicken is at room temperature before putting it into your air fryer.

 - If you are reheating larger quantities of fried chicken, make sure to leave space in between each piece to allow the hot air to flow all around it.
+A single layer is better too, unless you have a wire rack to add to your air fryer basket.

 - I used a 1700 watt air fryer in this test.
 If your air fryer is higher or lower wattage, you may need to amend the cooking times accordingly.

 - Do not add any extra oil when reheating your fried chicken in an air fryer.
+It doesn’t need it!
+So put that olive oil spitzer away please 🙂

 - DO NOT PREHEAT your air fryer 🙂 It’s a waste of your time and your electric bill.
 It’s an urban myth that pre-heating an air fryer does anything!!
 Read my full article on this subject to get the lowdown.